When the Number of Other Jobs Proposed by the VE Is Not Significant

 • What companies do you know of personally where these jobs exist?

-Vocational experts should produce data to support their professional opinions, but a refusal to divulge their sources doesn't necessarily mean their evidence isn't credible.
+Vocational experts should produce data to support their professional opinions, but if they don't divulge their sources at the hearing, that doesn't necessarily mean their numbers aren't credible.
 The U.S. Supreme Court decided a case on this issue in 2019 (Biestek v.
-Berryhill, Docket No. 17-1184), and the Court found that there could be circumstances where a qualified vocational expert might have a good reason not to present the underlying data.
+Berryhill, Docket No. 17-1184), finding that, in certain circumstances, a qualified vocational expert might have a good reason not to present the underlying data.

 Talk to a Disability Lawyer